Railroad classes: Class III

 The Buckingham Branch Railroad is a typical example of a Class III shortline in Virginia.

 Class III railroads are typically local shortline railroads serving a small number of towns and industries or hauling cars for one or more railroads; often, they once had been branch lines of larger railroads or even abandoned portions of main lines.
 Some Class III railroads are owned by railroad holding companies such as Genesee & Wyoming or Watco.
-The Maryland and Delaware Railroad, the Finger Lakes Railway the San Pedro Valley Railroad, and the Buckingham Branch Railroad are some examples of Class III railroads.
+The Maryland and Delaware Railroad, the Finger Lakes Railway the San Pedro Valley Railroad, Buckingham Branch Railroad, and the Cleveland & Cuyahoga Railway are some examples of Class III railroads.